Coronavirus and Your Eyeglasses

 Lens Cleaning Wipes

 Pre-moistened lens wipes are excellent for cleaning your glasses, as well as your phone, tablet and computer screen.
 They remove bacteria, dust, dirt and germs from your glasses and the formula restores shine to glass surfaces without leaving any streaks or residue.
 The durable material is tough enough to remove stains, while being gentle enough not to scratch your screens or lenses.
-Contact Low Vision Of Colorado to find out how you can access these.
+Contact Low Vision Of Nebraska to find out how you can access these.

 So, In Summary: